Purdue-CS193/homework-0-kviramga/index.md

+# Khushi's First CS193 Homework

+- the icebreakers
+- the instructors
+- the notes slideshow theme
+- the content

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.